Discrimination against Chinese Indonesians: New Order (1966–1998)

 controlled by the Army – was allowed to continue, all Chinese cultural and religious expressions (including display of Chinese characters) were prohibited from public space, and the ethnic-Chinese were forced to take-up Indonesian-sounding names; creating a systematic cultural genocide.

 On 5 August 1973, a riot in Bandung, West Java, caused by three Chinese Indonesian teenagers beating another driver to death after a minor traffic accident, led to the looting and destruction of more than 1,500 Chinese Indonesian-owned shops and houses.
 The riots were not stopped by the local military; and nineteen soldiers were arrested for participating in the riots.
 The riots were later blamed on an underground section of the PKI.

 On 15 January 1974, student demonstrations against corruption, foreign investment, and President Suharto's clique of personal assistants were diverted by suspected Special Forces provocateurs into a full riot., and later an anti-Chinese Indonesian pogrom.
 Stores in Glodok, owned by ethnic Chinese, were looted and burned; the largest of these was the Senen shopping complex.
 The security forces did almost nothing to stop the looting.
 The demonstrations and their aftermath came to be known as the Malari incident.

 In 1978, the government began requiring a Letter of Proof of Citizenship of the Republic of Indonesia (Surat Bukti Kewarganegaraan Republik Indonesia, or SBKRI).
 Although the SBKRI was legally required for all citizens of foreign descent, in practice it was generally applied to the Chinese.
 This led to difficulties for Chinese Indonesians when enrolling in state universities, applying to be civil servants, or joining the military or police.

-Suharto's economic programs continued to work, with Indonesia experiencing an economic boom with its Gross Domestic Product growing at a rate of 8 percent in 1996, led by the manufacturing sector.
-However, the Asian Financial Crisis caused the rupiah to collapse and economic growth slowed to 1.4 percent in the fourth quarter.
+Suharto's economic programs continued to work, with Indonesia experiencing an economic boom with its Gross Domestic Product growing at a rate of 8 per cent in 1996, led by the manufacturing sector.
+However, the Asian Financial Crisis caused the rupiah to collapse and economic growth slowed to 1.4 per cent in the fourth quarter.
 Unable to stabilise the economy, the government sought assistance from the International Monetary Fund.
 With rising unemployment and inflated food prices, the public lost confidence in the government's ability to turn the economy around.
 By the beginning of May 1998, students had been demonstrating in campuses throughout Medan for nearly two months.
 The growing number of demonstrators was coupled with increasing calls from the public for overall reforms.